LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Change Log

 ```
+2.5.0: If asset has a high and low performance version in the asset bundle, will try to load asset based on the
+       configured graphics capability settings.
+Default: low performance.
+2.4.2: Added optional delay between pasting slabs of a multi slab asset.
+Default 0.
+Set via R2ModMan config.
 2.4.1: Added support for "pasting" multi slab
 2.4.0: Added support for multiple slabs using json Slab file
 2.3.0: Exposes animation via Stat Messaging to other clients